EberlyODL/phys211/metacognition-and-the-study-cycle.md

 </div>
 To be a successful student, you need to think about your own thinking.
 Below are five actions to do to reflect on your thinking..

 * **Assess**: You need to assess the task.
-What is required of you, what is the level of skills that will be needed.
+What is required of you?
+What is the level of skills that will be needed?
 Is remembering enough or will you need to apply and analyze?
 * **Evaluate**: Figure out your strengths and weaknesses.
 What do you already have?
 What are you missing?
-* **Plan**: Accounting for the current situation, given time constraints make the best plan to do the task at the level required.
+* **Plan**: Accounting for the current situation and given time constraints, make the best plan to do the task at the level required.
 * **Apply** and **Monitor**: Apply strategies (see below) and monitor continuously your performance.
 * **Reflect**: Reflect on your performance, restart the cycle, re-assess the talk, evaluate and plan.